OctopusDeploy/blog/blog/2021-03/deploying-to-payara/index.md

 ## Conclusion

 Without a specific step template, it's easy to think that Octopus Deploy doesn't support Payara.
-I hope this post has demonstrated that it is indeed supported, and easy to deploy to.
+I hope this post has demonstrated that it is indeed supported and easy to deploy to.

 :::hint
 Be sure to checkout the [Build a tutorial for your stack](https://octopus.com/docs/guides) feature for more in-depth tutorials.